Writing headlines isn’t fun. Hitting the sweet spot between dull and clickbait is challenging.

 And, you’ll find plenty more tips in our article on writing better headlines.

-How to really test headlines like a pro in WordPress
+How to test headlines in WordPress like a pro

 Generating ideas, writing and testing headlines is a crucial part of creating a blog post that is widely read and shared.